Papaioanou event honors 'relationships that give so much to the world'

 “It is a real honor to be chosen for a distinction that pays tribute to such a wonderful person as Helen, who embodies the best of our mission at Bates,” says Baker.
 “She has had a distinguished career as a doctor, and is a warm and generous person who has always taken the time to get to know faculty and staff and support their work.”

-Tags: Andrew Carnegie, Bates philanthropy, Helen A. Papaioanou, John D. Rockefeller, Ralph T. Perry.
+Tags: Andrew Carnegie Bates philanthropy Biology financial aid Helen A. Papaioanou John D. Rockefeller Ralph T. Perry trustees